MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 545 Basic Core Java Program(ListExToGetAndSetElementsOfList.java)
 Write a program in java to Get and Set Element in List using get() and set() method.

+#### Program 546 Basic Core Java Program(ListExToSortTheList.java)
+Write a program in java to sort the List.

+#### Program 547 Basic Core Java Program(ListExToTraverseElementInBackwardAndForwardDirectionUsingListIterator.java)
+Write a program in java to traverse the element in a backward and forward direction using ListIterator Interface.

+#### Program 548 Basic Core Java Program(ListExToCreateAndAddListOfBooks.java)
+Write a program in java to create and add List of Books.